Cap-go/website/src/content/blog/update-your-capacitor-apps-seamlessly-using-capacitor-updater.md

 Open the app, put it in the background and open it again, you should see in the logs the app did the update.

 Congrats! 🎉 You have successfully deployed your first Live Update.
 This is just the start of what you can do with Live Updates.
 To learn more, view the complete [Live Updates docs](/docs/plugin/cloud-mode/getting-started/).

+> If you need to stop receive in local the update run this command `npx @capgo/cli@latest channel set`